 Table 1.
 Specifics of the injector.

-Drive distance 40 mm
+40 mm

-Braking distance 800 μ
+800 μ

-Size $200 \times 80 \times 30 \text{ mm}$
+$200 \times 80 \times 30 \text{ mm}$

-Weight 2 kg
+2 kg

 Table 2.
 Specifics of the holding pipette.

 Length 60 mm

 Inside diameter 13 μm

 2-2.
 Haptic device

 Figure 6 is a diagram of the haptic device.
 It consists primarily of a rotor, a laser, and a position-sensitive device (PSD).
 We installed a coil on the rotor with a polarity magnet, which generated electromagnetic induction by an electric current and a magnetic force.
 The angle of the rotor can be measured by the laser and the PSD.
 The rotor was able to follow any input waveform.